dennisss/dacha/pkg/rpi/doc/boot_time.md

 - `systemd-analyze blame`
 - `systemd-analyze critical-chain`

+Note that these tools don't measure time spent in the bootloader or PMIC

 **Bootloader Console**

 - Hook up a serial to the bootloader UART (dedicated port on Pi 5 or UART 14/15 on Pi 4)
 - Enable bootloader stage 1 UART:
   - run `sudo rpi-eeprom-config --edit`
   - set `BOOT_UART=1`
+  - note that this will make bootup slower though.

 - Enable bootloader stage 2 logging by adding the following to `/boot/firmware/config.txt`